 ABOUT JENNIFER

 Long before she started writing on a laptop, Jennifer was scribbling stories and poems anywhere she could.
 Words felt like magic to her.
 They still do.
+These days, she writes on whiteboards and in Google Docs, teaching college students across all majors how to communicate clearly and confidently in writing.

 When she’s not writing or teaching, you can usually find Jennifer with a mug of tea in one hand or a camera in the other, out exploring the natural beauty that’s always inspired her.